particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 Below are some commonly asked questions with respect to Particle's pricing model (announced at Spectra, March 2021).

-## What Is The New Pricing Model That Was Announced?
+## What is the new pricing model that was announced?

 Particle announced a new pricing model at Spectra, March 2021, the details of which can be found [here](https://particle.io/pricing).
 This pricing model is divided into three plans: